What is Yorklyn Day?

 ♦ Artisan’s market ♦

-♦ Art activity suitable for all ages ♦
+♦ Art activity suitable for all ages ($3 fee) ♦

 ELSEWHERE IN YORKLYN

 ♦ AT DEW POINT BREWING: Live music and beer tastings plus disc golf practice area! ♦

-♦ AT GARRETT SNUFF MILL PROPERTY: Special exhibit Yorklyn: Then & Now (and Beyond) ♦
+♦ AT GARRETT SNUFF MILLS PROPERTY: Special exhibit Yorklyn: Then & Now (and Beyond) ♦

 Check back for more great activities as they are confirmed!